Wilsad/frontend-javascript/README.md

 1. Navigate to the `0x04-TypeScript/task_0` directory.
 2. Run `npm install` (if not already done).
 3. Run `npm run start-dev`.
 This will open your default browser and serve the application.

+### task_1: Creating an interface for a Teacher

+This project defines a TypeScript interface for a `Teacher` object, demonstrating `readonly` properties, optional properties, and the use of an index signature to allow for additional, unspecified attributes.

+**How to run:**

+1. Navigate to the `0x04-TypeScript/task_1` directory.
+2. Run `npm install` to install all necessary dependencies.
+3. Run `npm run build` to compile the TypeScript code and generate the `dist/bundle.js` and `dist/index.html` files.
+4. Open the `dist/index.html` file in your web browser.
+5. Open your browser's developer console (F12) to see the logged `Teacher` objects.

+**Development Server:**
+You can also run a development server with live-reloading:

+1. Navigate to the `0x04-TypeScript/task_1` directory.
+2. Run `npm install` (if not already done).
+3. Run `npm run start-dev`.
+This will open your default browser and serve the application.